jiefengsun/jiefengsun.github.io/content/pages/about.md

 Title: About
 Date: 2020-05-18 08:00
-Modified: 2021-10-01 08:00
+Modified: 2022-3-15 08:00

-My name is Jiefeng Sun, a PhD student at Colorado State University in [Mechanical Engineering](https://www.engr.colostate.edu/me/) since Aug, 2017 under the supervision of [Prof. Zhao](https://www.engr.colostate.edu/me/dr-jianguo-zhao/).
+My name is Jiefeng Sun, a PhD student at [Colorado State University](https://www.engr.colostate.edu/me/) in Mechanical Engineering since Aug, 2017 under the supervision of [Prof. Zhao](https://www.engr.colostate.edu/me/dr-jianguo-zhao/).
 My research focuses on design, modeling and control of soft robots and artificial muscles (high-energy-density small actuators).
 I earned my B.S. and M.S. in Mechanical Engineering respectively from Lanzhou University of Technology Lanzhou in 2014 and [Dalian University of Technology (DLUT)](http://en.dlut.edu.cn/) in 2017.

-Please find my [CV here]({static}/pdfs/CV_Jiefeng_Sun.pdf)
+I am looking for a **postdoc position** in robotics field starting from Fall semester of 2022.
+Please find my [CV here]({static}/pdfs/CV_Jiefeng_Sun.pdf).
+Thanks!

 #### Research Areas
-- Soft Robotics;
+- Soft Robotics
 - Small and Roconfigurable Robots
-- Robotics Dynamics Modeling;
-- Artificial Muscle;
+- Artificial Muscle
+- Robotics Modeling and Control

 #### News

-- One paper is accepted by Transactions on Robotics.
-08/01/2021.
+- 4/15/2022 One paper on a fully passive gripper for perching and grasping of UAVs is accepted by Transactions on Mechatronics.
-- One paper is accepted by IROS.
-07/01/2020
+- 2/1/2022 One paper on modeling TCA-driven soft robots is accepted by ACC conference.
-- One paper coauthored with Dr. Jie Yin's group is published by Science Advance.
-05/2020.
-- One paper is Accepted by Soft Robotics.
-05/2020
+- 1/29/2022  One paper combining a suction cup and bistable maechanism for UAV perching onto a surface is accepted by ACC conference.
-- One conference paper is accepted by ICRA.
-03/2020.
+- 09/01/2021 One paper on modeling Twisted-and-Coiled Actuators is published by Transactions on Robotics.

 #### Awards
+- CSU Graduate Traveling Award (2019).
+- Finalist for the best student paper in IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS,2018)
 - Scott Inaugural Graduate Fellowship (2017).
-- Finalist for the best student paper in IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS,2018)
-- CSU Graduate Traveling Award (2019).

 #### Professional Activities
 Reviewer: